Top 10 Best Sites

 The woman who is out becomes resentful.
 The woman who is in the closet gets more anxious as time goes by.
 And so these relationships don’t work most of the time.

 Again, it’s not my job to tell you to come out.
-You have to make that decision, but you need to know being in the closet is detrimental to dating on many levels.
+You have to make that decision.Coming out may be scary, but it also just might be worth it if you meet the right person and can be honest about how you feel.